 The RNAi consortium (TRC) is a collaborative effort based at the Broad Institute of MIT and Harvard, and includes six MIT and Harvard associated research institutions and five international life sciences organizations.
-Thermo Scientific has partnered with the TRC to make Thermo Scientific shRNA libraries available to researchers worldwide and has compiled shRNA libraries for applications, such as screening.
+We have partnered with the TRC to make shRNA libraries available to researchers worldwide and has compiled shRNA libraries for applications, such as screening.

 The pLKO.1 reagents can be packaged into virus particles for use in transduction experiments.
 Specifically, the replication-incompetent viral particles can be efficiently produced using lentiviral packaging plasmids co-transfected in 293T packaging cells.
-The Thermo Fisher Scientific Trans-Lentiviral Packaging System, which offers maximum biosafety and high titers, is recommended.
+The Trans-Lentiviral Packaging System, which offers maximum biosafety and high titers, is recommended.

 Gene Ontology (GO) annotated collections targeting all genes in a particular gene family or biological pathway have been created from the human TRC lentiviral shRNA library.
 These arrayed sets contain all shRNA from the human TRC lentiviral shRNA library that target genes falling under specific GO terms.
 These collections will greatly simplify pathway analysis, target identification, and validation.

-GO annotations are applied to genes by curators within the Gene Ontology Consortium and do not originate from Thermo Fisher Scientific.
+GO annotations are applied to genes by curators within the Gene Ontology Consortium and do not originate from us.
 Consult the Gene Ontology website for details.